 Feeling understood is something I don't seem to receive very often.
 Or, I don’t let anyone in close enough (S notwithstanding) to even give them a chance.
-I keep trying out this vulnerability thing with Stretch Guy and it's a seriously uncomfortable slog.
+I keep trying out this vulnerability thing with SG and it's a seriously uncomfortable slog.
 When I pulled back a little, after the couple of conversations we had around my emotional reactions, nothing came up during sessions.
 This last time, after a couple sessions where I started saying things, feelings rooted in attachment bubbled up, as always really coming up when I’m most vulnerable in the session, the shoulder work.
 I never feel particularly vulnerable when my arms are free, even if he is all up in my business stretching hips and back.
 But when arms are bound, I feel completely helpless.
-In this particular session, there was another stretch that requires him to put himself in a precarious position.
-It was like one huge trust fall for the last 30 minutes.
+In this particular session, there was another stretch that seemed vulnerable for him.
+It felt like a trust fall for the last half of the session and shit came up for me.

 I almost cried.
 Almost. a little shaking, a few tears in my car, then nothing.
 It feels like I need to, but it’s not quite there yet.
 I have such a hard time processing all of this, and several days later I'm trying to work through emotions that came up, a constant stream of thoughts in my head wondering about why I react, how I react, is this ok?
 Is this what it's supposed to feel like to be vulnerable?
 How the hell do people do it????